maehem/javamancer/README.md

 dial-up BBSs.
 I had seen Neuromancer released on C64 sometime in early 1989 or even 1988, but I didn't own a Commodore 64 or even a desktop PC at the time.
-However, by 1990, I was on my second job out of college at none other than [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems), were leaders in the design and manufacture of early internet hardware.
+However, by 1990, I was on my second job out of college at none other than [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems), who were leaders in the design and manufacture of early internet hardware.
 Sun was already directly on the new thing called the Internet and had state-of-the-art hardware called "workstations" that put PCs to shame.
 As employees, we had email (still a new thing) <img src="/images/neuromancer-book.jpeg" align="right" height="240"/> and access to a thing called Usenet, kind of a text version of